Cubism

 Key Developments:

-• In representing objects from several angles at once, Cubists showed more that conventional single-viewpoint images.
+• In representing objects from several angles at once, Cubists showed more than conventional single-viewpoint images.

 • To achieve this on flat surfaces, their depictions from different angles look like geometric planes, and ...